cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 ## What does this guide install?

-Newer jailbreaks released for versions above iOS 9 will usually involve installing a custom app to your phone through your computer and then running that app to reapply the jailbreak after every reboot.
-You will also need to reinstall this custom app to your phone from your computer every 7 days.
+Newer jailbreaks released for versions above iOS 9 will typically involve installing an app to your phone through your computer, and then running that app to reapply the jailbreak after every reboot.
+You will also need to reinstall this custom app to your phone from your computer every 7 days due to how Apple allows unofficial apps to be run.

 Older jailbreaks may allow you to simply install the software once from your computer and then the jailbreak will be applied automatically on every boot, with no input from you, the user.

 ## What can I do once jailbroken?

 - Gain full access to your device's OS
-- Access Cydia, mentioned above
+- Get access to a package manager, such as Cydia or Sileo
 - Install themes to change the look and feel of your device
 - Install tweaks to change how iOS behaves